tinymce/tinymce-docs/getting-started/working-with-plugins.md

 });
 ```

+So, in the above example we learned how to remove the menubar, add specific list controls to the toolbar while removing others, activate a plugin and customize the plugin's behavior by controlling which options we wanted activated.
+In 5 lines of code.

+As we noted at the start, TinyMCE is an incredibly powerful, flexible and customizable rich text editor.
+Once you've finished the Getting Started guide, deep dive into the [plugins](/plugins/) and [advanced configuration settings](/editor-configuration-settings/) and become a TinyMCE developer ninja.

 ## Top 10 plugins

 Customizing TinyMCE with the default plugins is that easy.
 And there are 40 of them available to developers.
-Let's take a look at the top 10 most popular plugins.
+Let's take a look at the 10 most popular plugins (by documentation page views).

 | Position | Plugin Name   | Plugin Value |
 |----------|---------------|--------------|